 Confusing?
 It should be.
-Let’s take try an real-life example to understand.
+Let’s take try a real-life example to understand.

-When you ask for hot tea, you will be server with one cup of tea and wait for cool before drinking.
+When you ask for hot tea, you will be served with one cup of tea and wait for cool before drinking.
 Like a single-core processor scenario.

 If you are a couple, you will be served for two cups of tea.
-Every one enjoy his/her tea like a multi-core processor.
+Everyone enjoys his/her tea like a multi-core processor.

 With hyper-threading, you may ask for two cups of tea at a time.
 At first, both are hot.
 But when the left is cool, you drink the left.
 The right one becomes cool when you are drinking the left.
 Then you leave the left and begin to drink the right one.
 It is limited by how fast you may drink.
 You spend less time waiting for cool.